 Acorn is a little squirrel bursting with energy who, at bedtime, feels that his toys still need him to keep playing.
 Instead of telling him to stop, Grandma Squirrel suggests a special agreement: say goodnight to each toy, remembering all the fun they had together during the day.
 Little by little, Acorn discovers that taking care of his toys is also a way of taking care of himself.

-• Emotional regulation gently guides us through the transition from active energy to nighttime calm.
+• Emotional regulation: the story gently guides children through the transition from active energy to nighttime calm.

-• Validating play acknowledges the importance of what happened during the day without it preventing rest.
+• Validating play: the importance of what happened during the day is acknowledged without it becoming a reason to stay awake.

-• Cognitive closure teaches us that saying goodbye to the day’s objects and routines helps prepare the mind for sleep.
+• Cognitive closure: saying goodbye to the day’s objects and routines helps prepare the mind for sleep.

-• Emotional recognition demonstrates how our presence and company are meaningful to those around us.
+• Emotional recognition: Acorn experiences how his presence and company are meaningful to those around him.

-• Co-regulation uses shared breathing as a practical tool to slow down the nervous system.
+• Co-regulation: shared breathing with Grandma as a practical tool to slow down the nervous system.

 • “Of all the toys you played with today, which one would you like to say goodnight to?”